a spell is arcane or divine, and whether a character prepares spells in

 and has not yet used.
 During the study period, she chooses which spells

 to prepare.
-If a wizard/cleric already has spells prepared (from the
+If a prepared caster already has spells prepared (from the

 previous day) that she has not cast, she can abandon some or all of